celestiaorg/docs/docs/nodes/light-node.md

-# Setting Up A Celestia Light Node
+# Setting up a Celestia Light Node

 This tutorial will guide you through setting up a Celestia light node, which will allow you to perform data availability sampling on the data